 - campus beautification projects for landscaping, sculptures, benches and other enhancements to our college grounds.

-The Teaching Chair program at Northwest Florida State College is designed to enrich student achievement by recognizing the strength of the College, its teaching faculty, and instructional departments.
+The Teaching Chair program at Northwest Florida State College enriches student achievement by recognizing the strength of the College, its teaching faculty, and instructional departments.

-Teaching Chairs have traditionally been associated with universities to lure pre-eminent researchers to a college.
+Traditionally associated with universities, Teaching Chairs lure pre-eminent researchers to a college.
 The Endowed Teaching Chair Program at Northwest Florida State College molds the tradition into the college by encouraging excellence in teaching by providing financial support to an innovative department.

-Funds for each Endowed Teaching Chair are provided from a private contribution starting at $50,000.
-Distinguished Endowed Teaching Chairs are established from private contributions starting at $100,000.
+You can establish an Endowed Teaching Chair with a private contribution starting at $50,000 or a Distinguished Endowed Teaching Chair at $100,000.
 The interest from this permanent endowment provides annual support to a pre-determined academic department.

-The determination of Endowed Teaching Chair awards is made based on a combination of guidelines established by the donor and those developed by the college in concert with the Foundation.
+To determine how the Endowed Teaching Chair will award, the Foundation uses a combination of guidelines established you (the donor) and those developed by the college in concert with the Foundation.
 Each Endowed Teaching Chair is established in the name chosen by the donor.